nlhans/ets2-sdk-plugin/README.md

 The following telemetry fields, however, are fully functional:

+ * Truck model ID
+ * Cargo model ID

+ * Pause indication
+ * Timestamp

  * Engine RPM (float; rpm)
+ * Maximum Engine RPM (float)
  * Speed (float; m/s)
  * Gear (-1 = R, 0 = N, 1=1st, etc.) (signed integer)
+ * No. of gears	(int)
  * Fuel (float; litres)
+ * Fuel capacity

+ * Acceleration
+ * Rotation
+ * Coordinate (X/Y & Height)

+ * User Driving inputs
+ * Effective game inputs (in-game cruise control).

+The following fields are not completely functional due to SDK problems:

+ * Engine Running flag (SDK "engine enabled" is bugged, "electric enabled" works, but is only valid with automatic engine/electric start option turned ON)
+ * Trailer Attached status (SDK always reports True when on mission, in free roam it's False)

 Other fields may require testing or implementing:

- * Trailer Attached status
- * Acceleration
- * Coordinate & rotation
+ * Truck & trailer weight (not available from SDK)
- * No. of gears
- * Gear range
+ * Gear range (requires storage of gear selector map)
- * Maximum Engine RPM
- * Fuel capacity
  * Fuel average consumption (as by on-board truck computer)
- * User Driving inputs
- * Effective game inputs (after rev limiter and cruise control have taken place).
- * Truck/trailer weight (however, these require extension of SCS SDK)

 The fields are updated as fast as ETS2 can and will do, as this is how the SDK has been designed by SCS.
 When a telemetry value has changed the SDK will immediately call a handler.
 This plug-in implements this handler which stores the data to the right field inside the data structure.
 There is no "sample ticker" yet.
 This must be done at the client side, by regularly checking if the timestamp has been updated.